adrienharnay/website/src/pages/links/links.md

 - [Handling GraphQL errors like a champ with unions and interfaces](https://blog.logrocket.com/handling-graphql-errors-like-a-champ-with-unions-and-interfaces/)
 - [GraphQL in 2020: What's next?](https://productionreadygraphql.com/graphql-2020/)
 - [gqless or gqlful?](https://medium.com/@__xuorig__/gqless-or-gqlful-ec36fe588a4b)
+- [GraphQL Weekly](https://www.graphqlweekly.com/) - A weekly newsletter of the best news, articles and projects about GraphQL

 #### Useful libraries 💾